scianid/prismai/docs/SECURITY_REVIEW_2.md

      return errorResp('Origin not allowed', 403);
    ```
 2. Validate that `conversationId` belongs to the same project before reading or writing it.
-3. Require the `X-Visitor-Token` header and verify the conversation's `visitor_id` matches the token, consistent with the `conversations` endpoint pattern.
+3. ~~Require the `X-Visitor-Token` header and verify the conversation's `visitor_id` matches the token, consistent with the `conversations` endpoint pattern.~~ *(2026-04-23: the visitor-token scheme was removed with `/conversations`.
+If per-visitor ownership of `conversationId` becomes needed, a replacement scheme must be designed.)*

 ---